 Research Before You Write a Cover Letter

 What does the company stand for?
 What kind of culture does the company have?
-This will help you tailor your cover letter to fit their company culture so you can be clear about your goals and how you can contribute to the company.
+This will help you tailor your cover letter to fit their company culture so you can clearly understand their goals and how you can contribute to the company.
 What skills and experience do you have that would be an asset to their team?
 How can you make an impact?
 Be specific and confident in your language and tone.

 Don’t be afraid to show some personality in your cover letter.
-This is your opportunity to introduce yourself and give the reader a sense of who you are as a person.
-Be genuine, positive, and enthusiastic, and let your unique voice shine through.
+It is your opportunity to introduce yourself and give the reader a sense of who you are as a person.
+Be genuine, positive, and enthusiastic, and let your unique voice shine.

 How to Write a Cover Letter – The Greeting

-At the very top of your cover letter include basic contact information such as full name, phone number, email address and LinkedIn profile.
+At the top of your cover letter, include basic contact information such as full name, phone number, email address, and LinkedIn profile.
 This ensures that the reader can quickly register who you are and how to reach you.
-Whenever possible, use similar design elements as your resume and the contact information shared in the headers of both your resume and cover letter match.
+Whenever possible, use similar design elements as your resume, and the contact information shared in the headers of both your resume and cover letter match.